 At my local ‘countryside’ store, they have a similar product for horse bedding that’s much cheaper, but I’m not sure that it’s as fine as the cat litter wood pellets.
 Again, I’ll have to experiment one day and try them.

 After this, I moved onto just fine wood shavings (sold as pet bedding) – these were inexpensive but I’d rate them only as ‘OK’.
 I found that you needed to add a lot of it to get the odour control I was happy with.
 A friend of mine suggested leaving the shavings outside for a while to ‘weather’ – this will get the good bacteria into them and this should improve their odour control.
-Fresh out of the bag, wood shavings are bone dry and therefore quite inert – you might think dry is good, but you actually need some moisture to make them work better.
+Fresh out of the bag, wood shavings are bone dry and therefore quite inert – you might think dry is good, but you actually need some bacteria in there and they need moisture to keep them working.

 My final test, and the one I’m sticking with because they’re bloomin’ brilliant, is sawdust from a chainsaw.
 I’d heard from other people that this stuff is ‘gold’ for compost toilet cover material because it’s already got the ‘good’ bacteria within it (from the living tree etc).
 This stuff really is a game changer – you don’t need to use much, it was free (for me), and it just works incredibly well as a biofilter (locks the odours in because the bacteria get to work quickly).